couchdeveloper/TaskQueue/README.md

 Note, that the type `R` may represent a _Swift Tuple_, for example `(T?, Error?)`, and please not that there are syntax changes in Swift 4:

+> **Caution:**
-> Caution: In Swift 4 please consider the following changes:
+> In Swift 4 please consider the following changes regarding tuple parameters:
 If a function type has only one parameter and that parameter’s type is a tuple type, then the tuple type must be parenthesized when writing the function’s type.
-For example, ((Int, Int)) -> Void is the type of a function that takes a single parameter of the tuple type (Int, Int) and doesn’t return any value.
-In contrast, without parentheses, (Int, Int) -> Void is the type of a function that takes two Int parameters and doesn’t return any value.
-Likewise, because Void is a type alias for (), the function type (Void) -> Void is the same as (()) -> ()—a function that takes a single argument that is an empty tuple.
-These types are not the same as () -> ()—a function that takes no arguments.
+For example, `((Int, Int)) -> Void` is the type of a function that takes a single parameter of the tuple type ``(Int, Int)`` and doesn’t return any value.
+In contrast, without parentheses, ``(Int, Int) -> Void` is the type of a function that takes two Int parameters and doesn’t return any value.
+Likewise, because `Void` is a type alias for `()``, the function type `(Void) -> Void` is the same as `(()) -> ()` — a function that takes a single argument that is an empty tuple.
+These types are not the same as `() -> ()` — a function that takes no arguments.

-So, this means, if the result type is a Swift Tuple `(String?, Error?)` for example, that task needs to be written as follows:
+So, this means, if the result type of the task´s completion handler  is a Swift Tuple, for example `(String?, Error?)`, that task must have the following signature:

 ```Swift
 func myTask(completion: @escaping ((String?, Error?))->()) {